wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/5-submission-no-1-barnes-to-cabinet.md

 ---
+doc_date: '1966-01-27'
+doc_num: 5
+doc_order: 5
+naa_refs:
+- naa_barcode: 1803297
+  naa_control_symbol: '1'
+  naa_series: A5841
+  reference: '[NAA: A5841, I]'
-title: "5 Submission No. 1, Barnes To Cabinet"
+title: Submission No. 1, Barnes To Cabinet
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9514
 vol_id: 26
-doc_date: 1966-01-27
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 5 Submission No. 1, Barnes To Cabinet

 Canberra, 27 January 1966

 Confidential

  **Papuá New Guinea—constitutional development**

 1\.
 The purpose of this submission is to review briefly constitutional development in Papua and New Guinea since the establishment in 1964 of the House of Assembly and to seek approval for proposals in connection with possible further political and constitutional advance.

  _Present constitutional arrangements_

 2\.
 In 1964 the House of Assembly was established in succession to the former Legislative Council by amendment of the Papua and New Guinea Act.
 The responsibility for the executive government of the Territory remains with the Commonwealth, and this responsibility is exercised through the Administrator appointed to administer the government of the Territory on behalf of the Commonwealth.
 There is a Territory public service, the members of which are responsible to the Minister.
 There is an Administrator’s Council established under the Papua and New Guinea Act to advise the Administrator.
 Except where an Ordinance requires the Administrator to seek the advice of the Administrator’s Council the matters on which he seeks the advice of the Council are for the Administrator’s own discretion.